-For the Canadian version of this article, click here.
+For the Canadian version of reading a label with celiac disease, click here.

 – Look for a “gluten-free” claim.
-These claims are now regulated by the Food and Drug Administration (with full compliance required by August 5, 2014).
+These claims are regulated by the Food and Drug Administration (FDA).
 Food can be identified as “gluten-free” if any gluten in the product is below 20 ppm.

 – Gluten-free certification programs provide assurance that a product is made with good gluten-free manufacturing practices, and contains less than 20 ppm of gluten.
-Examples include the National Foundation for Celiac Awareness’s Gluten-Free Certification Program and the Gluten Intolerance Group’s Gluten-Free Certification Organization.
-If a product is certified gluten-free, then it is safe for a person with celiac disease to eat.
+Main examples include the Gluten-Free Certification Organization or GFCO (created by the Gluten Intolerance Group of North America); the Gluten-Free Certification Program or GFCP (endorsed by the nonprofit Beyond Celiac), and MenuTrinfo’s Certified Free From (gluten-free) program.
+If a product bears one of these logos as certified gluten-free, then it is safe for a person with celiac disease to eat.

 – Valid gluten-free claims include: “gluten-free”, “free of gluten”, “no gluten” and “without gluten”.
 Claims such as “made with no gluten-containing ingredients” and “not made with gluten-containing ingredients” do not have to comply with the 20 ppm rule.